sttp-book/sttp-book/chapters/pragmatic-testing/tdd.md

 # Test-Driven Development

-Interestingly, so far in this book, we have been first writing the production code and, once we were finished, we then moved to writing the tests.
+So far in this book,
+we have been first writing the production code and, once we were finished, we then moved to writing the tests.
 One disadvantage of this approach is that we might create the tests only much later.
-Or that the miss the "design feedback that our tests can give us".
+Or that we miss the "design feedback" that our tests can give us.

 Test-Driven Development (TDD) suggests the opposite: Why don't we start by writing the tests and only then the production code?